aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

   LocalForward 6006 localhost:6006
 ```

-This sets up your computer to go through the DSP SSH access gateway when
+This sets up your computer use the DSP SSH access gateway when making SSH
-connecting to your VM.
-Otherwise, you will not be able to connect.
+connections to your VM.
+By default, DSP rejects SSH connections that are not
+made through the SSH access gateway.

 **Note**: In the future, we will switch to `ProxyJump your.email@example.com@dsp.aida.scilifelab.se`
 to ensure that users will only be able to connect to their own secure
 environments.

+ServerAliveInterval makes it easier to maintain a connection, and to detect when
+it has gone stale.

-The last two lines are SSH secured port forwards.
-These allow you to work with
+The LocalForwards define SSH secured forwards.
+They connect ports on your
+computer with ports on your VM in the secure environment.
+They allow
-Jupyter notebooks and TensorBoard running on the VM in your secure environment,
+you to work with Jupyter notebooks and TensorBoard on the VM in your secure
-from a web browser on your computer.
-These make it so that "it feels like you
-are working locally".
+environment, as if though they were running on your computer.

 ### 3. Install software from public repositories that are trusted by the platform.